Page House and GalleryBerkeley, California

 Photographs: Naho Kubota

+Accommodating an extensive and rotating collection of contemporary ceramic art, the house/gallery is in a mixed-used, light-industrial neighborhood.
+The form is a twenty-eight-foot cube, determined in part by the choice of a four-foot square porcelain panel for the building’s facade and surrounding patio.
 Most walls house pockets for doors and windows--a doubling of the house that also conceals infrastructural elements.
 Organizationally, the division of the interior is based on a recursive diagram, with walls branching off a switchback stair.

 1 x 4 = 1Low-Rise L.A.
 Competition Entry

 Designed for a multi-generational family, 1x4=1 makes space for a community that operates like a set of interconnected parts.
 Symbollically and formally singular, the building is intricately divided into four units.
 The residences revolve around a communal courtyard, made possible by a system of L-shaped staircases that interlock.
 This enables each residence to have exposure to all four facades, the courtyard, and the roof.
 The design of the units values their independce as well as the potency of their mixing within a monolithic form.